Winner, Outstanding Masters Research Award

 1-D Navigation: Using a threshold-based algorithm(TBA) and the distances estimated, we realized three states for 1-D navigation: approaching, waiting and retreating.

-As at November 2019, we had achieved navigation in 2D space, and Fall Detection and had tested the robot in both mildly occluded and more occluded lab spaces.
+Next, we achieved navigation in 2D space, Fall Detection and tested the robot in both mildly occluded and more occluded lab spaces.

 2-D Navigation: 2-D navigation was broken down into three parts namely: tracking, turning/pivoting and 1-D navigation.

 2-D Navigation: Tracking + Turning/Pivoting + 1-D Navigation